 If you disagree with a notice of assessment or notice of determination you have received, you can file an objection to ask for a review.
 The objections process is an administrative process which gives you the opportunity to discuss your issue with an objections officer.
 It is free of charge.

-Filing an objection is an essential step as it safeguards your right to appeal.
+Filing an objection is an essential step as it safeguards your right to contestation or appeal (recourse before the courts).
 If you decide to file an objection, make sure you do within the prescribed time.

 Before filing an objection, you should contact the person handling your file to: